brmcdonald/annotation-pipeline/README.md

 Work in progress.
 Features that need to be added:

-  parsing genbak files as input
+  parsing genbank files as input

   generating genbank files from JSON files